 You can insert a lot of interactive controls in an Excel worksheet using the Excel developer tab.
-These interactive controls (such as a check box, radio button, combo box, scroll bars) are quite useful when you are creating interactive workbooks or excel dashboards.

 But there is a possibility that you may not have the Developer tab available in the ribbon.
 If that happens, don’t panic – and keep reading how to get the developer tab.

 Don’t worry if you can’t find the Excel developer tab in the ribbon.

 Since it is not something that most of the beginner Excel users need on a daily basis (some might), Excel team has it disabled as a default setting.

 Before you can use it, you need to enable it.